Magnum XL-200: Construction and opening

 Magnum XL-200 was announced on August 16, 1988, and construction began shortly thereafter.
 Following its completion in 1989, Kinzel was one of the first people to ride the coaster, boarding the train after one test cycle.
-It officially opened to the public on May 6, 1989 as the world's tallest, fastest and steepest complete-circuit roller coaster.
+It officially opened to the public on May 6, 1989, as the world's tallest, fastest and steepest complete-circuit roller coaster.
 It was measured for the Guinness Book of World Records on June 2.
-Cedar Point set a record attendance in 1989, due in part to the introduction of the Magnum.
+Cedar Point set a record attendance in 1989, due in part to the introduction of Magnum.

 Magnum is often credited as shifting the focus of Cedar Point, as noted by then-park Vice President, John Hildebrandt: "We all were smart enough to know we had something.
 Big steel made a big difference and with Magnum we started branding ourselves as a big time roller coaster park".
 Magnum was awarded the ACE Roller Coaster Landmark award on June 21, 2004.
 To date, Magnum has been repainted once; the original track color was scarlet red, and later repainted Molly orange in late 2005 which was completed in 2006.
 Cedar Point celebrated Magnum's 20th anniversary on opening day in 2009 with a ceremony and an appearance by Ron Toomer, its designer.
 A new entrance sign was also introduced.

 Magnum XL-200 has been the target of false rumors since 1998 claiming the structure was sinking due to unstable ground.
 The rumors supposedly started as an April Fools' Day joke in an Ohio newspaper, but quickly spread via the Internet.
 Cedar Point quickly denounced such rumors.

 In 2019, Magnum XL-200 celebrated its 30th anniversary.
 The ride was repainted and new special effects were installed in the third tunnel.

 Ride experience

 Layout

 After the train departs the station, it travels over the resort gate walkway, down a slight decline into a 90-degree turn to the right and engages the chain, which operates at a speed of 6 mi/h, to begin the 205 ft climb to the top of the lift hill.
 The train descends 194.7 ft at a 60-degree angle, reaching a top speed of 72 mph.
 The train then ascends a 157 ft camelback hill, curving to the left into the first tunnel.
 Coming out of the tunnel, the train ascends a third, 80 ft-tall hill.
 After the third hill, it enters a set of trim brakes and a pretzel-shaped turnaround where it curves to the left toward the beach and then left again into another tunnel.
 The train then traverses over seven airtime hills and a third tunnel into a mid-course brake run.
 The train turns left and goes back over the walkway to Cedar Point Shores.
-It then turns right and enters the brake run, followed by a 90 degree right turn back into the station.
+It then turns right and enters the brake run, followed by a 90-degree right turn back into the station.
 One cycle of the ride lasts about 2 minutes.